 - Budget: – bungalows with terraces as a budget option in Ubud

-Sila Urip Guest House(dormitory beds) – lush garden and relaxing terrace, great to mingle with other travellers
+Sila Urip Guest House(dormitory beds) – lush garden and relaxing terrace, great to mingle with other travelers

 Read more: How to plan a perfect trip to Asia